+It is noted, that in some scenarios examined, given the possible ranges on I/N calculated in the study and the potential implications for non-GSO operation for various GSO off-axis e.i.r.p. density scenarios (e.g., RR No. 22.26 vs Res.
+902 (WRC-03)), that the outage causing high levels of interference would not be a transient event but a persistent level.
+It notes that further studies using a dynamic model would provide additional insights into the levels/probabilities of such levels that could be expected.
+Additional, compatibility studies, based on statistical analysis using more representative antenna patterns for the earth stations on Aircraft and Vessels are required to implement appropriate regulatory solutions to protect non-GSO FSS satellites.
+Based on such future studies, appropriate sharing conditions can be developed.

 6.5 Sharing and compatibility between Earth stations on aircraft and vessels and Earth Exploration Satellite and Space Research Services in the frequency band 13.25-13.4 GHz

+WP 7C, in response to a request from WP 4A to provide relevant information for studies under WRC-23 AI 1.15 for Earth exploration-satellite service (EESS) (active) in the frequency band 13.25-13.75 GHz, indicated in an a RLS (Document 4A/260) that the following Recommendations and Report should be used:

+– Recommendation ITU-R RS.2105 – Typical technical and operational characteristics of Earth exploration-satellite service (active) systems using allocations between 432 MHz and 238 GHz.
+This ITU-R Recommendation is currently under review within WP 7C, WP 4A is invited to use in their studies the version which can be found in Annex 1 to Document 7C/186;

+– Recommendation ITU-R RS.1166 – Performance and interference criteria for active spaceborne sensors in the EESS (active) allocations between 432 MHz and 238 GHz.
+This ITU-R Recommendation is currently under review within WP 7C, WP 4A is invited to use in their studies the version which can be found in Annex 2 to Document 7C/186;

+– Recommendation ITU-R RS.577 – Frequency bands and required bandwidths used for spaceborne active sensors operating in the Earth exploration-satellite (active) and space research (active) services;

+– Report ITU-R RS.2068 – Current and future use of the band 13.25-13.75 GHz by spaceborne active sensors.
+This ITU-R Report is currently under revision within WP 7C, WP 4A is invited to use in their studies the version which can be found in Annex 13 to Document 7C/186.

-[TBD]6.6 Additional study on the issue of operation of earth station on board aircraft and vessels in international skies/waters
+6.6 Additional study on the issue of operation of earth station on board aircraft and vessels in international skies/waters

+To be updated based on further discussions

 For earth station on board aircraft and vessel on international airspace and waters (outside the jurisdictional areas of national administrations), specific measure(s) need to be developed to ensure that earth station on board aircraft and vessel on international airspace/waters will not impact RR Appendix 30B allotments and assignments.
 One possible approach is the use of a pfd limit as function of orbital separation of host networks.
 Similar approach could be used to cater for coordination among earth stations on board aircraft and vessels operating over international skies/waters with different satellite networks.

 Elements for consideration of agenda item 1.15 under the work plan

 Working Party (WP) 4A recognizes that agenda item 1.15 is very complex and requires careful consideration on both regulatory/procedural and technical matters.